Last updated September 16th, 2023.

 The same is true with entire nations – if a country is well developed, then it takes an enormous amount of effort to get even a 1% return.
 On the other hand, it takes a comparatively minor investment for a frontier economy to outperform these paltry returns.

-In another article, I talked about the nature of economic performance.
+In another article, we talked about the nature of economic performance.
 But it’s worth summarizing here, as it will highlight why we might need to reconsider our assumptions on investment potential.

 When people talk of “outperforming” in an investment, what it means is how much they’re outperforming a specific benchmark they’ve set in advance (or, if they’re unscrupulous, they look for a benchmark that makes their own numbers look flattering in hindsight).